rezahsnz/readaratus/README.md

  ```
 ## License
 This project is licensed under the terms of GNU General Public License Version 3 or later - see the [LICENSE](LICENSE) file for details.

+## Development status
+As of July 2020, development is stopped because of lack of funding.
+I'm trying to find new sources of money to continue working on this project.
+Once a recurring stream of funds is found, I'll resume working full-time.